grosv/laravelizer/README.md

 # laravelizer
 ### Create Models, Migrations, and Factories for any existing MySQL database

+Whether you want to migrate away from another framework to Laravel or you just want to connect a Laravel installation to your database, this package makes it really easy.

+Just define the connection to your database as you would any Laravel database.
+It doesn't have to be the default connection, but it can be.
+Then install this package and follow the instructions to create migrations, models, factories, tests, and / or Nova resources based on the structure of and existing data within your database.

 ## Installation
 Create the Laravel installation into which you want to add model, migrations, and factories for your existing (presumably non-Laravel) database.
 Then install this package in that Laravel installation like so: